How do we know what human foods are safe for dogs?

 Carrots – contain a lot of Vitamin A and should be used in moderation.
-However, be sure that the carrots are cut up enough to prevent choking.
+Be sure that the carrots are cut up enough to prevent choking.
 Some dogs do not chew their food.
 It can be a great alternative to plaque removing treats, which are high in calories.
 Carrots do help remove plaque.

 Cucumbers – They are a chosen snack for our dog.
 They are very low in calories and should be chopped up as well to prevent any chance of choking.
 Cucumbers contain Vitamin K and other valuable nutrients and minerals.
 Sometimes I mix them in with watermelon on a hot summer day.
 Great for dogs that are trying to lose weight.